redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

 This tutorial illustrates deploying a [Java Open Liberty](https://openliberty.io/) application with odo and linking it to an in-cluster PostgreSQL service in a minikube environment.

 There are two roles in this example:
-1. Cluster Admin - Prepare the cluster by installing the required operators on the cluster.
+1. Cluster Admin - Prepare the cluster by installing the required Operators on the cluster.
 2. Application Developer - Imports a Java application, creates a Database instance, and connect the application to the Database instance.

 ## Cluster admin